Enter A Name To View Anyone

 The information we provide you is free of charge and a result of extensive research by our home warranty experts.
 We use affiliate links on our site that provide us with referral commissions.
 While this fact may not influence the information we provide, it may affect the positioning of this information.

-A general summary of the authority of magistrates in the state of Tennessee is provided in Tennessee Code 40-6-202.
-In this provision of the Tennessee criminal code, it is clearly stated that a sitting judge has the jurisdiction to issue active warrants for the arrest of individuals who have been charged with public offenses that are punishable by law in the state of Tennessee.
+The authority of magistrates in Tennessee is succinctly outlined in Tennessee Code 40-6-202.
+This provision of the Tennessee criminal code stipulates that sitting judges hold the jurisdiction to issue active warrants for the arrest of individuals charged with public offenses punishable by state law.

 Disclaimer: OurPublicRecords mission is to give people easy and affordable access to public record information, but OurPublicRecords does not provide private investigator services or consumer reports, and is not a consumer reporting agency per the Fair Credit Reporting Act.
 You may not use our site or service or the information provided to make decisions about employment, admission, consumer credit, insurance, tenant screening, or any other purpose that would require FCRA compliance.